srccircumflex/botnc/README.md

 collected content for later use.
 Requested otherwise.
 This KEY will formated and additional forked.

-If the Selected will not preserved, so the key will forked to:
+If the selected will not preserved, so the key will forked to:
 `§KEY`: representing a list of maps; `§KEY.<num>`: represents one map;
  `§KEY.<num>.p`: represents the `<num>`-path; `§KEY.<num>.f`: represents the `<num>`-files.

-If the Selected will preserved, so the basic `§KEY` hold the basic-content and the preserved augmentation, to perform the command-form like: '/basic/path/to/files.txt /preserved/path/to/files.preserved'.
+If the selected will preserved, so the basic `§KEY` hold the basic-content and the preserved augmentation, to perform the command-form like: '/basic/path/to/files.txt /preserved/path/to/files.preserved'.
 For separate use, the key-palette is extended by `§KEY.<num>.a`, `§KEY.<num>.a.p` and `§KEY.<num>.a.f`.